Seraphim Rose: Spiritual search

-Orthodoxy
+Eastern Orthodoxy

-In 1962, Rose was received into the Russian Orthodox Church Outside Russia in San Francisco.
-He quickly distinguished himself to the bishop of San Francisco, St. John Maximovitch, as a serious and studious convert.
-In 1963, Archbishop John blessed Rose and his new friend, Gleb Podmoshensky, a Russian Orthodox seminarian, to form a community of Orthodox booksellers and publishers, the St. Herman of Alaska Brotherhood.
-In March 1964, Rose opened an Orthodox bookstore next to the Holy Virgin Cathedral on Geary Boulevard in San Francisco, which was under construction at the time.
-In 1965 the brotherhood founded the St. Herman Press publishing house, which still exists.
+In 1962, Rose was received into the Russian Orthodox Church Outside Russia (ROCOR) in San Francisco.
+He quickly distinguished himself to the bishop of San Francisco, John Maximovitch, as a serious and studious convert.
+In 1963, Archbishop John blessed Rose and his new friend, Gleb Podmoshensky, a Russian Orthodox seminarian, to form a community of Eastern Orthodox booksellers and publishers, the St. Herman of Alaska Brotherhood.
+In March 1964, Rose opened an Eastern Orthodox bookstore next to the Holy Virgin Cathedral on Geary Boulevard in San Francisco, which was under construction at the time.
+In 1965, the brotherhood founded the St. Herman Press publishing house, which still exists.

-Increasingly drawn to a more reclusive lifestyle, Rose's community ultimately decided to leave the city for the northern California wilderness, where Rose and Podmoshensky became monks in 1968 and transformed the Saint Herman of Alaska Brotherhood into a full-fledged monastic community.
-Rose's parents provided the down payment for a mountaintop near the isolated hamlet of Platina, where Rose and some friends built a monastery named for St. Herman of Alaska.
-At his tonsure, in October 1970, Rose took the name "Seraphim" after St. Seraphim of Sarov.
+Increasingly drawn to a more reclusive lifestyle, Rose's community ultimately decided to leave the city for the northern California wilderness, where Rose and Podmoshensky became monks in 1968 and transformed the Saint Herman of Alaska Brotherhood into a fully-fledged monastic community.
+Rose's parents provided the down payment for a mountaintop near the isolated hamlet of Platina, where Rose and some friends built a monastery named for Herman of Alaska.
+At his tonsure, in October 1970, Rose was given the name "Seraphim" after Seraphim of Sarov.
 He wrote, translated and studied for the priesthood in his cell, a one-roomed cabin with neither running water nor electricity, where he would spend the rest of his days.
-He was ordained in 1977 by Bishop Nektary of Seattle, spiritual son of St. Nectarius of Optina, the last of the great Optina startsy.
+He was ordained a priest in ROCOR in 1977 by Bishop Nektary of Seattle, spiritual son of Nectarius of Optina, the last of the great Optina startsy.

 In his ministry, Rose spoke frequently of an "Orthodoxy of the Heart", which he saw as increasingly absent in American ecclesiastical life.
 He also spoke of the need for warmth and kindness of the spirit, especially when dealing with those with whom one disagreed, an increasing problem in Eastern Orthodoxy in America, and its conflict between so-called "traditionalists" and "modernists".
 One can be firm, Rose insisted, without having to compromise basic Christian teachings on lovingkindness, longsuffering, and mercy toward others.

 Works

-Using a hand-cranked printing press at his Geary Boulevard bookstore, Rose founded the bimonthly magazine The Orthodox Word in January 1965; this periodical is still published (on modern presses) today.
-He also composed and published dozens of other titles, including God's Revelation to the Human Heart, Orthodoxy and the Religion of the Future, and The Soul After Death; all remain in print.
-He translated and printed Fr.
-Michael Pomazansky's Orthodox Dogmatic Theology, which remains a text for clerical students and laymen alike.
-Rose translated his books into Russian, and they were circulated widely as samizdat within the Soviet Union, although they were not formally published until after the fall of the Communist regime.
-He was also one of the first American Eastern Orthodox Christians to translate major works of several church fathers into English.
+Using a hand-cranked printing press at his Geary Boulevard bookstore, Rose founded the bimonthly magazine The Orthodox Word in January 1965; this periodical is still published on modern presses today.
+Rose also wrote many works, among those published are God's Revelation to the Human Heart, Orthodoxy and the Religion of the Future, Nihilism: The Roots of the Revolution of the Modern Age, and The Soul After Death.
+He was the first to translate and print Michael Pomazansky's Orthodox Dogmatic Theology into English.
+Rose translated his own books into Russian, and they were circulated widely as samizdat within the Soviet Union, although they were not formally published until after the fall of the Communist regime.